Offbeat St. Augustine

 4. The Fountain of Youth

 As the story goes, while questing for the spring of eternal youth, Ponce de Leon discovered Florida in 1513.
 The site of his famous landing is now an archaeological park where you can visit the fabled fountain and drink the water.
-The 15-acre grounds feature historic excavations, a replica of a 16th-century shipwreck and a planetarium.
-Even if you don't feel any younger, you’ll enjoy intriguing artifacts surrounded by natural beauty.
+The 15-acre grounds is also the site of the original 1565 St. Augustine settlement where Spaniards lived among the native Timuca Indians.
+The park features living history and re-enactors demonstrating cannon firing and blacksmithing, all to showcase how the 16th Spanish settlers arrived and survived.
+Explore the special exhibits about the archaeological discoveries of the first settlement.
+Even if you don’t feel any younger, you’ll enjoy intriguing artifacts surrounded by natural beauty.

 3. Potter’s Wax Museum